tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 \end{aligned}
 $$

-Now our challenger supplies us with a unique bit of randomness we need to use when producing our proof.
+Our challenger gives us a unique bit of randomness  that we need to use when producing our proof.
 This means that the result of one game can't be reused again, since the challenger will be supplying a different value for $\textcolor{green}{u}$.